MooersLab/pymolsnips/README.md

 They are even available in Jupyter Notebooks!
 In addition, Vim is more widely distributed than emacs.

-If you are user of national laboratory computer systems, be cautious with your fantasy of being able to transfer your init.el file and reestablish your Emacs computing environment.
+If you are a user of national laboratory computer systems, be cautious with your fantasy of being able to transfer your init.el file and reestablish your Emacs computing environment.
 Many national facilities use Centos Linux and are unable or unwilling to make available the most recent stable version of emacs.
 I have found that the available versions are several years out of date and hence difficult to install all of my favorite packages.
 It may take an hour of removing calls to install incompatible packages before you can establish a subset of your favorite packages.